Kate McKinnon: Career

 In 2007, McKinnon joined the original cast of Logo TV's The Big Gay Sketch Show, where she was a cast member for all three seasons.

 Since 2008, she has performed live sketch comedy regularly at the Upright Citizens Brigade Theatre in New York City.
 She has also worked as a voice-over actress, and has voiced characters for series such as The Venture Bros., Robotomy, and Ugly Americans.
 In 2009, McKinnon won a Logo NewNowNext Award for Best Rising Comic.
 She was nominated for an ECNY Emerging Comic Award in 2010.
 In 2014, she appeared in the Kennedy Center Honors as part of a tribute to Lily Tomlin.
 In 2016, she starred in the reboot Ghostbusters, alongside Melissa McCarthy, and fellow SNL cast members Kristen Wiig and Leslie Jones.
 In 2023, she played Weird Barbie in the Barbie movie.
+In 2025, she co-starred in the films The Roses, and In the Blink of an Eye.

-McKinnon has made appearances as a voice actress in series like The Simpsons (as Hettie in "Gal of Constant Sorrow") and Family Guy (as Karen / Heavy Flo in season 14, episode 6 "Peter's Sister", and additional voices in other episodes), and films such as Finding Dory, The Angry Birds Movie, Ferdinand and DC League of Super-Pets.
+McKinnon has made appearances as a voice actress in series like The Simpsons (as Hettie in "Gal of Constant Sorrow") and Family Guy (as Karen / Heavy Flo in season 14, episode 6 "Peter's Sister," and additional voices in other episodes), and films such as Finding Dory, The Angry Birds Movie, Ferdinand and DC League of Super-Pets.
 McKinnon voiced Fiona Frizzle in The Magic School Bus Rides Again, a continuation of The Magic School Bus children's series, from 2017 to 2020.
 Since 2015, she has voiced Squeeks in the PBS Kids series Nature Cat, starring with fellow SNL cast members Taran Killam and Bobby Moynihan.

-In 2025, she will co-star in the film The Roses, and has provided voicework for the Minecraft Movie.